praabindhp/Book_Reader/README.md

 This Is A Python Program For Engaging To Book via Audio

-Wherein The File Format Would Always Be
+Wherein The File Format Would Always Be PDF

 Requirements :